killkoc/TabsTableWidget/README.md

 - **fetchGSheetData**: Fetches data from a Google Sheet.
 It takes the URL to the Google Sheet data as a parameter and returns a promise that resolves with the fetched data as a string.

-- **parseCSV**: Pparses CSV data into an array of objects.
+- **parseCSV**: Parses CSV data into an array of objects.
 It takes the CSV data as a parameter and returns an array of objects representing the CSV data.

-- **initializeTabs**: Initializes the tabs in the widget.
+- **initializeTabs**: Initializes the tabs in the Tabs widget.
 It takes the parsed Google Sheet data as a parameter and returns a set of unique tab names.

-- **initializeTable**: Initializes the table in the widget.
+- **initializeTable**: Initializes the table in the Table widget.
 It takes the parsed Google Sheet data as a parameter.

 - **createTab**: Creates a tab element.
 It takes the name of the category for the tab and the index of the tab as parameters and returns a li element representing the tab.